 For more information please contact Sheila – firstname.lastname@example.org

 |MONTH||DAY||DATE||LEADER||PLACE (Miles, feet ascent)|

 |JUN||?||?||Anne & John Minns||Belvoir (9 , ?)|

 |SEP||?||End of month||Sue & Nelson Blackley||? (?,?)|

-Just a gentle reminder that our next U3A Long Walk around Whatstandwell and Crich is on Tuesday 12th November.
+Just a gentle reminder that our next U3A Long Walk around Whatstandwell and Crich is on Tuesday 14th January.
+This is the walk which had to be postponed from last November due to floods and bad weather.
 This 14.5 km / 9 mile walk will be led by Anne Pinnock.
 Please note the meeting time at Bramcote car park is 9.00 am.
 (Opposite the Hemlock Stone and adjacent to Coventry Lane, NOT at the Leisure Centre).

 Please let me know (email email@example.com , land line (0115) 917 7150, Mobile 07759 400966) if you intend to join the walk or you have to cancel at the last minute.
 NB, It is always worthwhile checking your email inbox just before the walk in case it has had to be cancelled at the last minute for any reason.

 I’ve copied the email below from Anne giving details of the walk.
 Hope to see you there.